john9francis/tilemap/README.md

 # Future work:
 * Procedural generation of tiles or chunks!
-* Load and unload chunks at runtime instead of loading it all at once
+* Load and unload chunks as they become visible instead of loading it all at once